Chandra Grahan 2020: Myths, Do’s and Don'ts for today's lunar eclipse in India

 - Pregnant women need to be extra cautious Pregnant ladies should not see the Eclipse at all.

-- It is believed that the Negative energies released during the eclipse can cause sever problems to the eyes, skin and hormones.
+- It is believed that the Negative energies released during the eclipse can cause severe problems to the eyes, skin and hormones.

 - Usually, food prepared before the eclipse must not be consumed during or after the Eclipse.